 If everything is working to this point, it’s time to set the transmit level level on your radio.
 Connect it to a dummy load then on CTR2 touch the Radio Options button.
 When the RADIO OPTIONS page appears click the Tx Off button.
 This will toggle the Tx Enable interlock and you’ll be returned to the Home page.
 The Radio Options button should now be green, indicating transmit is enabled.

 In WSJT-X, click the [Tune] button again.
 This time your radio should key (assuming you set CTR2‘s VOX to key PTT on your radio and you have PTT wired).
 Adjust your mic gain or Line-In gain as specified by your radio’s user manual.
 Every radio is different but you usually set this with the ALC meter.
 I also like to watch the power out and set the Tx Level so the radio is operating just below its selected power setting.
 Unclick the [Tune] button.

 If you’ve made it this far, connect your radio to your antenna and select the CQ message on the WSJT-X message list.
 Click [Enable Transmit] in WSJT-X. When your transmit window time arrives, your radio should key up and transmit your CQ.
 Be ready for replies!
 To verify signal coverage I like to use PSK Reporter at https://pskreporter.info/pskmap.html.
 This is great tool for checking your transmitted signal.

 Finally, a big warning!!

 WARNING!
 Windows has a nasty habit of switching audio ports around, especially after a Windows update.
 I’ve had this happen a couple of times.
-If the audio port assignments below get changed to SPEAKER or MIC and CTR2 is set for VOX and has Tx Enabled, it will key your transmitter and broadcast your PC’s speaker audio over the air!
+If the audio port assignments get changed to SPEAKER or MIC and CTR2 is set for VOX and has Tx Enabled, it will key your transmitter and broadcast your PC’s speaker audio over the air!
 Always set CTR2 to Tx Off when you’re not operating.